You should not feel guilty about not staying at your loved one’s bedside 24/7. You also need to rest and let your loved one recover.

 Don’t hesitate to discuss the subject with the care team and to tell them about any concerns you may have when you leave your loved one’s room.
 This can help you feel secure enough to take the time to take care of yourself.

 If you don’t feel like eating, or if you have trouble sleeping, it’ s important to get help.
-Perhaps you have relatives around you who can help you with the shopping or cooking?
+Perhaps you have relatives around you who can help you with the groceries or cooking?
 Try to find someone to talk to about what you’re going through, don’t be alone in the situation.
 It can be a friend, a family member or a health professional: a doctor or psychologist.

 If the patient has a large group of family and friends, they are likely to be very concerned about the situation and will want to hear from them.
 While their presence can be a source of invaluable support, it may also be tiring for you to respond to each one individually.
 It may be helpful to organize a chain of information or to take turns passing on the news so that it is not all on you.
 Also allow yourself to step back and pass the baton when you feel the need to do so.
-Sometimes it’s important to think about something else and take a break from resuscitation.
+Sometimes it’s important to think about something else and take a break from intensive care.
 The logbook, even if it is not its primary role, can also be used to relay this information.
-Learn more about the logbook.